mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 - Default values for the current instrument are automatically set in the Experiment and Instrument Settings tabs when the interface is opened or the instrument is changed.
 - Processing in event mode is now done asynchronously.
 Previously this used to lock up MantidPlot.
 - Error handling has been improved to catch invalid inputs earlier.
 Errors are highlighted in red or (for the table) with a red star.
+- The progress bar now remembers previous progress when you pause and restart processing.

 The Runs Table
 ^^^^^^^^^^^^^^